Matt1nAHat/Phys449/Assignment 1/README.md

 The loss at each epoch is recorded and a plot of the training loss over time is generated and saved to a file.

 After training, the model can be used to make predictions on new data.
-The trained model parameters are saved and can be loaded to make predictions on new binary multiplication tasks.
+The trained model parameters are saved and can be loaded to make predictions on new binary multiplication tasks using the testModel.py file.

+NOTE: Training was time consuming for 250 epochs

+FINAL NOTE: When passing file names to be used in training be sure to include the path relative to the Assignment 1 folder (ie .\param\.\param.json).
+However, the default arguments should run if just downloading from github.

 ## Dependencies